Barbara Crawford Johnson

-Barbara Crawford Johnson (1925 - 2005) was an American aeronautical engineer.
+Barbara "Bobbie" Crawford Johnson (1925 - 2005) was an American aerospace engineer.

-She was the one woman in NASA's engineering team that participated in arrival on the Moon.
 She conducted significant and important studies on flight dynamics, missile design, wind tunnels, performance analysis, and aerodynamics.
-In 1968, she was appointed the highest position ever achieved by a woman in her department: manager of the Apollo Program.

-Early life
+Early life and education

-Barbara, who went by "Bobbie" most of her life, was from the small town of Sandoval, Illinois, from a family of six children.
+Barbara "Bobbie" Crawford was from the small town of Sandoval, Illinois, and grew up in a family of five children.
+Her father was a school superintendent, and her mother was a teacher.
+All five children were raised knowing they would attend college.

-She had a fascination of flying, and inspired by women like Amelia Earhart.
-She was known to pass time by watching planes take off and land and interview pilots about how to fly planes.
-Her curious mind most likely stemmed from her education-oriented family.
+She had a fascination with flying, and was inspired Amelia Earhart.
+She was known to pass time by watching planes take off and land and interviewing pilots about how to fly planes.

-As Barbara grew through her teenage years, she discovered her love for math and science.
-A local engineer who was constructing Sandoval's new high school stayed with Barbara's family.
-This engineer taught Barbara about floor plans, engineering terminology, and surveying.
-Barbara's brother became an electrical engineer at Naval Academy, which further cemented her interest in engineering.
-Barbara's parents were in full support of her aspiration in the engineering field, and Barbara stated it was because she wasn't placed into a box due to her gender.
-"I didn't know that girls didn't take it," noted Barbara, referring to engineering.
+As Johnson grew through her teenage years, she discovered her love for math and science.
+Her parents supported her aspirations to study engineering, and Johnson stated it was because she wasn't placed into a box due to her gender.
+"I didn't know that girls didn't take it," noted Johnson, referring to engineering.
 "My dad never said anything: he thought it was a great idea."